The Daily Caller

 The Daily Caller is a right-wing news and opinion website based in Washington, D.C.
-It was founded by now-Fox News host Tucker Carlson and political pundit Neil Patel in 2010.
-Launched as a "conservative answer to The Huffington Post", The Daily Caller quadrupled its audience and became profitable by 2012, surpassing several rival websites by 2013.
+It was founded by political commentator Tucker Carlson and political advisor Neil Patel in 2010.
+Launched as a "conservative answer to The Huffington Post, The Daily Caller quadrupled its audience and became profitable by 2012, surpassing several rival websites by 2013.
 In 2020, the site was described by The New York Times as having been "a pioneer in online conservative journalism".
 The Daily Caller is a member of the White House press pool.

-The Daily Caller has published false stories on multiple occasions, and declined to correct them when they were shown to be untrue.
-The website publishes false and misleading articles that contradict the scientific consensus on climate change.
-In 2017 and 2018, the website cut ties with an editor and two contributors linked to white supremacist causes.
+The Daily Caller has published false stories and declined to correct them when they were shown to be untrue.
+The website has published articles that contradict the scientific consensus on climate change.
+In September 2018, the website cut ties with an editor linked to white supremacist causes.
 The website has responded to challenges to its stories in various ways, in some cases defending their claims, and in others expressing regret for story headlines or content; and on at least one occasion, when pointed out by other news outlets, the website has repudiated a past article writer due to support of extremist views.

 In June 2020, Carlson left the site, with Patel buying out Carlson's stake to become majority owner.
 Foster Friess, a major conservative donor also known for being an investment manager, remained a partial owner until his death in 2021.

 History

 The Daily Caller was founded by Tucker Carlson and Neil Patel.
 After raising $3 million in funding from businessman Foster Friess, the website was launched on January 11, 2010.
 The organization began with a reporting staff of 21 in its Washington office.
 It was launched as a "conservative answer to The Huffington Post", similarly featuring sections in broad range of subjects beyond politics.
-When The Daily Caller launched in 2010, it became the third Washington DC based news site besides Talking Points Memo and Politico.
+When The Daily Caller launched in 2010, it became the third Washington DC–based news site besides Talking Points Memo and Politico.